EMDR Therapy Training

 Certificate of Completion Requirement

-*All other participants will receive the following by mail after the required is complete:
+*Participants will receive the Certificate of Completion by mail after the required is complete:

 Reading the textbook, EMDR: Basic Principles, Protocols and Procedures (Shapiro 2001) 3rd Edition